Fault-Tolerant Checkout

 logger.info("Payment webhook called with key: " + key + ", status: " + status);

-DBOS.send(key, status, PAYMENT_STATUS);
+dbos.send(key, status, PAYMENT_STATUS);

-String orderId = (String) DBOS.getEvent(key, ORDER_ID, Duration.ofSeconds(60));
+var orderId = dbos.<String>getEvent(key, ORDER_ID, Duration.ofSeconds(60));

-return ResponseEntity.ok(orderId);
+return ResponseEntity.ok(orderId.orElse(null));

 }